 Description:

-This step generates a random number within the high and low range values.
+This step generates a random number within the specified range.

 Inputs